stallhoard/phasmo-wiki/docs/mechanics/Activity.md

 ## Overview
 Ghost's activity directly affects the chances of ghost doing "useful" actions and "useless" ones.
 Activity can be changed in certain ways:

+## Solo modifier
+If you play singleplayer lobby, or multiplayer lobby alone, then the game will add `+15` to the activity value

 ## Sanity
 Losing sanity **significantly** increases ghost's activity, the formula is ```(100 - averageSanity)```